 Short-pants’ eyes widened and she flipped the book open, ready to devour it.
 Buddy-roo studied me with pursed lips.
 “Why would you give us a book about Santa when you already told us he doesn’t exist?”

 “Yeah, Santa lives in our hearts.”
 She rolled her eyes.
 “But I want him to be real and I wish you hadn’t told us he wasn’t.”

 “You can still believe,” Short-pants’ angelic voice.
 “I do.”

 ~ ~ ~

 We opened all but a few of our presents early, the day before we got on the plane to Africa.
 We knew Buddy-roo wouldn’t stand waiting until our return after New Year’s, and we wanted to travel light.
-Dragging the gifts with us, and explaining them to various border guards between South Africa and Mozambique – our Christmas destination – felt like a hassle to avoid.
+Dragging the gifts with us, even though there weren’t that many, and explaining them to various border guards between South Africa and Mozambique – our Christmas destination – felt like a hassle to avoid.
 We opened our gifts in rapid fire after dinner, rather than unwrapping them leisurely, with breaks for ice-skating and Bloody Marys, two of our usual Christmas day rituals.
 Although a few thin items were slipped in my suitcase to be opened on the 25th, it feels good to dispense with the merchandise aspect of Christmas.
 Maybe, we’ll just be happy to be together.
 Well, and being someplace warm and sunny; that’s a gift, too.

 Short-pants has deliberately decided to believe again.
 The book from her aunt has given her permission.
 It’s too heavy to take along with us, but up until our departure she had her nose buried in it, reading out factoids that helped her build a case in his favor.
 She tried to share her revived faith with her sister, who would have none of it.